Can a Bitaxe Really Find a Block?

 Ready to start your Bitaxe hunt?

-SoloFury supports all five SHA-256 chains with optimized stratum servers in Frankfurt, Atlanta, and Singapore.
-Vardiff configurable for low-hashrate devices.
+SoloFury supports all five SHA-256 chains with optimized stratum servers and low-latency global coverage.
+Vardiff is configurable for low-hashrate devices.
 1% pool fee.
 99% direct to your wallet via coinbase.

 Read next